Tribler/tribler/README.md

 ### Windows

-To package Tribler for Window, have a look at the [guide for building Tribler on Windows](doc/Building Tribler on Windows.md).
+To package Tribler for Windows, have a look at the [guide for building Tribler on Windows](doc/Building Tribler on Windows.md).
 Both x86 and x64 are supported.

 ### Other Unixes